hoavho/oss/README.md

 # oss
-Repo of Open Source Software
+Repo of Free and Open Source Software